tinko26/ao/docs/api/src/ao/ao_heap.h.md

 };
 ```

+This type represents a heap.
 It consists of the following members.

 | `count` | The current number of nodes. |
 | `count_max` | The maximum number of nodes. |